lorddev/devlords-org/org/p3-charter.md

 ## Articles of Association

 The organization is a cooperative worker-directed agency.
-Decisions typically made by an owner, CEO, or board of directors made up of owners and managers will instead made democratically by all those whose livelihoods and well-being depend directly on the business and who directly contribute to the production of the surplus.
+Decisions typically made by an owner, CEO, or board of directors made up of owners and managers will instead be made democratically by all those whose livelihoods and well-being depend directly on the business and who directly contribute to the production of the surplus.

 Democracy is a central value for modern civilization.
 But our local and national elections in modern democracies only